aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-web-extensions/_index.md

 The following code example demonstrates how to create task panes and add to web extension task panes with basic properties.

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-programming_documents-WebExtension-WorkingWithWebExtension-UsingWebExtensionTaskPanes.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-WebExtension-WorkingWithWebExtension-UsingWebExtensionTaskPanes.java" >}}